Anbitiotics for Babies: Protecting Your Little One

 How to reverse side effects of antibiotics on the gut microbiome

 • Probiotics.
-Using probiotics during and after antibiotic treatment can prevent antibiotic side effects.
-We recommend giving your little one probiotics as soon as they start on antibiotics and continue for 1-2 additional weeks.
+Taking probiotics with antibiotics can help prevent side effects.
+We recommend giving your little one probiotics as soon as they start on antibiotics and continue for 1-2 additional weeks after treatment is completed.

 • Breastmilk.
 If available, breastfeeding can counteract the antibiotics' effects on your baby’s microbiome.
 Breastmilk is loaded with nutrients and sugars that support the growth of beneficial Bifidobacterium.
 It also provides antibodies that will help prevent unfriendly bacteria from going wild [29].